simonbs/speciale/User_Test_Plan.md

 This document will outline how and what we plan to test during our user tests.

 ##Purpose
-This section will describe the purpose of the tests conducted.

 The purpose of the user tests is to obtain knowledge regarding how well the system performs when used by people who have no prior experience with it.
+We wish to gain at least an indication of how well the gesture recognizer performs, meaning how many times it correctly identifies the gesture performed by the user.
+As well we wish to gain at least an indication of how well the recommender performs, meaning how many times it correctly identifies the intended action of the user.
 _This will **not** test technical aspects such as how much RAM is consumed, how much power is used or how computationally expensive it is._

 ###Gesture Recognizer Goal